XRPLF/xrpl.js/docs/index.md

 ---- | ---- | -----------
 authorization | string | *Optional* Username and password for HTTP basic authentication to the rippled server in the format **username:password**. certificate | string | *Optional* A string containing the certificate key of the client in PEM format.
-(Can be an array of certificates). feeCushion | number | *Optional* Factor to multiply estimated fee by to provide a cushion in case the required fee rises during submission of a transaction.
+(Can be an array of certificates). connectionTimeout | integer | *Optional* Connection timeout, in milliseconds, before considering connect() to have failed. feeCushion | number | *Optional* Factor to multiply estimated fee by to provide a cushion in case the required fee rises during submission of a transaction.
 Defaults to `1.2`. key | string | *Optional* A string containing the private key of the client in PEM format.
 (Can be an array of keys). maxFeeXRP | string | *Optional* Maximum fee to use with transactions, in XRP.
 Must be a string-encoded number.
 Defaults to `'2'`.